maple-labs/maple-docs/maple-sdk/usage-guide.md

 # Overview

-The Maple SDK simplifies interacting with Maple Finance's smart contracts on the Ethereum blockchain.
+The Maple SDK simplifies interacting with the Maple Protocol's smart contracts on the Ethereum blockchain.
 It includes address mappings for each contract to facilitate deployment to different networks and environments.

 There are two networks: